KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 **Regularization losses are calculated separately **

+This is for forward pass: [L1 and L2 regularization loss](loss/Loss.py)

 ## Validation Data
 **SOON 🔜  ** Methods for using validation data during model training to prevent overfitting.